 Ordinarily, students enroll four 4 units per year.
 A year course usually counts as 1 unit; most semester courses yield .5 unit.
 Note: .5 unit of credit is considered to be the equivalent of a four semester-hour course at other colleges and universities.
-Courses offered at Kenyon are offered only for the credit as stated in the Course of Study and may not be undertaken for greater or lesser credit.
+Courses offered at Kenyon are offered only for the credit as stated in this catalog and may not be undertaken for greater or lesser credit.